ACM-SAHYADRI/hacktoberfest-2020/README.md

   "instagram" : "YOUR_INSTAGRAM_LINK"
 }
 ```
+4. Put your image with the name specified in "image" : "images/YOUR_NAME.[jpg/png]" into images folder

-4. Add your name in Contributers.txt
+5. Add your name in Contributers.txt

-5. Send Pull Request
+6. Send Pull Request

 # Happy Hacking !!